 Even though it’s a student loan company, SallieMae actually provides a portal where you can search for scholarships.
 Presumably, they hope to capture customers who are already on the site but don’t end up qualifying for a scholarship.

 Despite all that, the site is well-organized and has a neat feature called Match Accuracy.
 This is a percentile ranking that the site assigns to every scholarship that comes up in your search, based on how likely you would be to get it.
 If you only have time to submit a few applications, you can toggle the settings to show you only the highest percentage matches.

 Scholarship Monkey is a straightforward scholarship search engine that allows you to search by keyword or category.
 You can also make a profile, which the site will use to generate a list of scholarship matches.

 Once you have your results, you can filter them by your chosen school.
 Unfortunately, you can’t sort them any further, so you’ll have to manually look through all of them if you want to find ones matching multiple keywords.

 Cappex is a simple, well-designed scholarship search engine.

 The site encourages you to make an account, but you can do a quick search with just the site filters if you don’t want to give them all of your personal information.
 Another useful element of their site is the College Greenlight, a tool that uses an algorithm to determine whether you chose college or program will be a good match.

 Start Your Search

-If you’re thinking about entering an MBA program, money can be a huge barrier.
-Luckily, these sites will help you discover whether you’re eligible for aid and give you all the tools needed to apply.
+If you’re thinking about entering an undergraduate or graduate program, money can be a huge barrier.
+Luckily, the scholarship sites mentioned here will help you discover whether you’re eligible for aid and give you all the tools needed to apply.

 Don’t let the initial cost deter you.
-An MBA is a worthwhile investment in your future, and it’s worth spending the time to see whether you qualify for scholarships, grants, or other forms of aid.
+A degree is a worthwhile investment in your future, and it’s worth spending the time to see whether you qualify for scholarships, grants, or other forms of aid.